-The required steps to getting your pool set up for the summer costs very little and requires a little bit of work and elbow grease.
-We recommend purchasing a pool opening kit with the required chemicals to get the water balanced that may have fallen out of balance over the winter.
-If you are starting fresh it's important to get water chemistry right to ensure clean water and a safe pool for anyone who enjoys the pool this season.
+The required steps to getting your pool set up for the summer costs very little but requires a little bit of work and elbow grease.
+We recommend purchasing a pool opening kit with the required chemicals to get the water corrected that may have fallen out of balance over the winter.
+If you are starting fresh it's important to get water chemistry right to ensure clean water and a safe pool for anyone who will enjoy the pool this season.

 If it's the first time opening your above ground pool it's important to work through the following steps and get familiar with them before carrying them out.
 Most above ground pools are relatively simple to open or maintain and can be accomplished by any do it yourself pool owner that's willing to put the time and effort in.
 The pool opening steps below should help you through this process and you can always call your local pool professional if you are overwhelmed by the following above ground pool opening steps.

-You can take a water sample to your local pool supplier who will analyze the water chemistry and make recommendations based on your pool size, usage and existing chemistry.
+You can take a water sample to your local pool supplier who will analyze the water chemistry and make recommendations based on your pool size, chemistry and usage.

 Make sure the skimmer and basket are clear of debris and not obstructed by anything.
-Remove any devices used to prevent freezing damage including Gizmos or rubber stoppers.
-It's also a good time to do a general inspection of all the plumbing and pool equipment, looking for any cracks, leaks or signs of excessive wear and tear.
-If you live in a cold climate it’s important to check for damage due to extreme weather conditions.
+Remove any devices used to prevent freezing damage including gizzmos or expansion plugs.
+It's also a good time to do a general inspection of all the plumbing and pool equipment looking for any cracks, leaks or signs of excessive wear and tear.
+If you live in an area with freezing temperatures it’s important to check for damage due to extreme weather conditions.

-You will need to attach plumbing and check all valves depending on the extent of your winterizing and the system you are using.
-If the electricity was shut off or disconnected that needs to be reactivated as well.
-Raise the water level to the appropriate level after the system checks out free of damage.
+Attach all plumbing, check all valves and fill the pool with water to the desired level.
+If the electricity was shut off or disconnected, turn the power on to the pool system.
 Start the system and allow for purging of air as the water begins to cycle through the plumbing.
-Lastly, make sure the filter pump, heater and salt chlorine generator are functioning properly.
+Check for leaks along the plumbing line paying close attention to valves or hardware connections.
+Lastly, make sure the pool pump, filter, heater and salt system are functioning properly.

-It’s important to allow the freshly added water mix with the existing pool water before testing the water chemistry with a pool test kit.
-This can take about 4 to 8 hours with the filter pump circulating water but it will depend on the size of your pool.
-This is the time to get the chemistry dialled in which may include adding salt, muriatic acid and even a pool shock.
-This chemical balancing should be followed through the season as you maintain your pool for optimal health and safety.
+It’s important to allow the freshly added water to mix with the existing pool water before testing the water chemistry with a pool test kit.
+This can take about 4 to 8 hours with the pump circulating water but it will depend on the size of your pool.
+This is the time to get the chemistry dialled in which may include adding salt if you have a salt system, muriatic acid or a pool shock.
+An above ground pool opening kit has everything you need to get your pool started.

-This is the final above ground pool opening step and it’s the one that makes your pool functional and potentially a lot of fun with the addition of cool gadgets or a pool slide.
-You should have removed and stored all hardware during winterization leaving it in great condition and ready to use for the coming swimming season.
-It’s always a good idea to inspect for damage or excessive wear and tear in the pool ladder or steps and replace if necessary.
+The final step to above ground pool opening will make your pool a lot more functional with essential hardware like an above ground pool ladder.
+You may even want to add some fun with the addition of cool accessories like a slide or toys.
+If you removed and stored all hardware during winterization it should be in great condition and ready to use for the coming season.
+It’s always a good idea to inspect for damage or excessive wear and tear and replace anything that is worn beyond repair or the safety is compromised.

 Please use all appropriate and proper safety precautions when attempting projects on this website.
 All projects are attempted at the reader's own risk.